Hongda-OSU/CSE3901-Project3/README.md

 * Madison Graziani:
   * wrote methods in Scraper to scrape content from specific news page
   * wrote functionality incorporated into Page to put titles and links into hash
-  * worked on misc. methods in Page and Scraper including connect_page and get_link
+  * worked on misc. methods in Scraper including connect_page and get_link
   * wrote rspec for Scraper

 * Samuel Gernstetter: